 Revolution Is More Than a Word: 23 Theses on Anarchism

 ----- This text is also available as a pamphlet from Kersplebedeb and a pocket book from Active Distribution.
-It is also available in German, French, Russian, Finnish, Italian, Spanish, Danish, and, in excerpts, Greek. -----
+It has been translated into German, French, Russian, Finnish, Italian, Spanish, Danish, and, in excerpts, Greek. -----

 Since the turn of the millennium, anarchism has experienced a strong upswing.
 In a widely read 2004 article by David Graeber and Andrej Grubačić, it was announced as the “revolutionary movement of the twenty-first century”, and in a recent book on the Occupy Wall Street movement, titled Translating Anarchy and based on interviews with numerous organizers, author Mark Bray contests that anarchist ideas were the driving ideological force behind it.
 Meanwhile, anarchist projects (journals, bookfairs, organizing groups) have increased significantly over the past twenty years.
 This is all great news.